yegle/pandas-website/index.rst

 What problem does *pandas* solve?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Python has long been a great for data munging and preparation, but it was less
+Python has long been great for data munging and preparation, but less so for
-well-suited to data analysis and modeling. *pandas* helps fill this gap,
+data analysis and modeling. *pandas* helps fill this gap, enabling you to
-enabling you to carry out your entire data analysis workflow in Python without
+carry out your entire data analysis workflow in Python without having to
-having to switch to a more domain specific language like R.
+switch to a more domain specific language like R.

 Combined with the excellent `IPython <http://ipython.org/>`__ toolkit and
 other libraries, the environment for doing data analysis in Python excels in